iterative/dvc.org/static/docs/commands-reference/metrics/index.md

 ## Description

-DVC has the ability to tag a specified output file as a file that contains metrics to track.
-Metrics are usually any project specific numbers e.g. `AUC`, `ROC`, etc. DVC itself does not ascribe any specific meaning for these numbers.
+DVC has the ability to mark a certain stage <abbr>outputs</abbr> as files containing metrics to track.
+(See `--metrics` option of `dvc run`.)
+Metrics are project-specific numeric values e.g. `AUC`, `ROC`, etc. DVC itself does not ascribe any specific meaning for these numbers.
 Usually these numbers are produced by the model evaluation script and serve as a way to compare and pick the best performing experiment variant.

 [Add](/doc/commands-reference/metrics/add),
 [show](/doc/commands-reference/metrics/show),